Cirkit Designer Logo

 Common Applications and Use Cases

-• Testing and troubleshooting electronic devices
+• Testing and troubleshooting electronic circuits

-• Educational purposes in electronics labs
+• Educational purposes in electronics and engineering courses

 Technical Specifications